 By Janet Evanovich

-Janet Evanovich's No. 1 New York Times bestselling sleuth Stephanie Plum returns in her latest captivating thriller where mutilated corpses litter the streets of New Jersey.
-Raves for Evanovich's novels: 'As smart and sassy as high-gloss wet paint' (Time Out); 'Pithy, witty and fast-paced' (Sunday Times); 'Romantic and gripping' (Good Housekeeping).Headless bodies have started appearing across town in Trenton, New Jersey.
+THE NEW YORK TIMES BESTSELLERJanet Evanovich's sleuth Stephanie Plum is back in action as mutilated corpses litter the streets of New Jersey.
+Raves for Evanovich's novels: 'Smart and sassy' (Time Out); 'Witty and fast-paced' (Sunday Times); 'Romantic and gripping' (Good Housekeeping).Headless bodies have started appearing across town in Trenton, New Jersey.
 At first, it's just corpses from a funeral home and the morgue that have had the heads removed.
 Then a homeless man is murdered and dumped behind a church.
 Stephanie Plum knows that she's the only one with a prayer of catching this killer.
 If that's not enough, Diesel's back in town.
 The six-foot-tall, blond-haired hunk accepts no limits - that includes locked doors, closed windows and underwear.
 Trenton's hottest cop, Joe Morelli, isn't pleased at his arrival, nor is Ranger, the high-powered security consultant with his own plans for Stephanie.
 Jersey's favourite bounty hunter is stuck in the middle with more questions than answers.
 Who is behind the startling epidemic of mutilated corpses?
 And is the enigmatic Diesel's sudden appearance a coincidence or the cause of recent deadly events?

 The Honey Farm on the Hill